On Bennequin type inequalities for links in tight contact 3-manifolds: Legendrian and transverse links in rational homology contact 3-spheres

 If $T$ has split smooth link type then we reason as in Subsection \ref{subsection:self} and we write $T_1,...,T_k$, which are the split components of $T$.
 Hence, this time we obtain because of Proposition \ref{prop:split} and the additivity of the Thurston norm and the compressibility term.

 Now suppose that $L\hookrightarrow(M,\xi)$ is a Legendrian link.
-Then from the definition of Thurston-Bennequin and rotation numbers we have that in fact, $L$ and its transverse push-offs are all smoothly isotopic, up to orientation, and then they have same Thurston norm and number of disjoint unknots. \end{proof}
+Then from the definition of Thurston-Bennequin and rotation numbers we have that in fact, $L$ and its transverse push-offs are all smoothly isotopic, up to orientation, and then they have same Thurston norm and number and order of compressible components. \end{proof}